subquery/subql/docs/publish/publish.md

-# Publish your SubQuery Project
+# Publish your SubQuery project

 ## Benefits of hosting your project with SubQuery
 - We'll run your SubQuery projects for you in a high performance, scalable, and managed public service